sanalabs/auto-text-size/README.md

 ## React component `AutoFit`

-The `AutoFit` component automatically re-runs when `children` changes and when the browser resizes.
+The `AutoFit` component automatically re-runs when `children` changes and when the viewport resizes.

 ```tsx
 import { AutoFit } from 'auto-fit'